 Up to 62% of women are unaware that UFE is an option — this disparity is shocking that women are not being told about this option that holds numerous benefits for women who want to avoid a hysterectomy.

 At USA Fibroid Centers, we use the gold standard in UFE, offering you an effective procedure in less than 30 minutes.
 UFE allows you to retain your uterus and fertility, offers a shorter recovery than invasive surgeries, does not interfere with hormones, and does not require hospitalization or stitches.
 You don’t have to go through this journey alone — we’re here to give you hope.
-Find the USA Fibroid Centers location closest to you by giving us a call at 855-615-2555 and schedule your appointment online today.
+Find the USA Fibroid Centers location closest to you by giving us a call at 855-615-2555 and click below to schedule your appointment online today.